Frequently asked questions about data requests

-The Minneapolis Police Department operates a separate Records and Information Unit (RIU) to manage all MPD data and records.
+The Police Department operates a separate Records and Information Unit (RIU) to manage all MPD data and records.
 Requests for MPD data should be made directly to the RIU.
 Requestors can contact the RIU to make a request in the following ways:

 When will I get my data?